Outcome Measurement Tools for

-Though measuring outcomes is favorable for patient and facility growth, it also generates valuable data for other parties.
-Measuring outcomes also helps respond to the movement of assessing care on a population level and helps illuminate the value in specific treatments amid increasing healthcare costs.
-Regardless, outcome measures help answer the question patients, insurers and more ask: Does this treatment work?
+Though measuring outcomes is favorable for the patient and facility growth, it also generates valuable data for other parties.
+Measuring outcomes also helps respond to the movement of assessing care on a population level and helps illuminate the value of specific treatments amid increasing healthcare costs.
+Regardless, outcome measures help answer the question patients, insurers, and more ask: Does this treatment work?

 4 Types of Healthcare Outcome Measures

 What are outcome measures in healthcare?
 They look different for each type of healthcare facility.
 There are no "standardized" measures to begin with — but your patients and courses of treatment can help determine what types of outcome measures might be relevant in your facility.
 Though these measurements vary, a study of outcome measures conducted by BMC Psychiatry found four general domains.